Empowering adults to use their gifts to teach young disciples.

 Saturday, August 11, 2018

 Please RSVP on the form on this page!

 Our third annual Catechist Day (Cat Day) is this summer on Saturday, August 11, for all existing catechists, core members, RCIA leaders and those interested in serving in those ministries.
-All those who serve as catechists in any capacity at our parish and plan to do so next year must attend this day (exact times to be determined, but likely morning to early afternoon).
+All those who serve as catechists in any capacity at our parish and plan to do so next year must attend this day.
 This important event will include a keynote, training, lunch, prayer, praise and worship, and breakout workshops specific to your ministries.
-The sign -in table will open at 8:30am with coffee and donuts, and we will start with prayer right at 9am.
+The check -in table will open at 8:30am with coffee and donuts, and we will start with prayer right at 9am.

 The role of Catechist in our parish is an extremely important role, and we are constantly in need of more people to offer their time and talent.
 If you are even remotely interested in being a catechist, we encourage you to attend Cat Day and check out this ministry.